BlogTechnical

 Does page speed affect AI crawlability?

-Indirectly.
-AI crawlers typically crawl at lower rates than Googlebot, but slow or unstable server response times can cause crawlers to skip pages entirely.
-More critically, JavaScript-heavy pages that require rendering before content is accessible present a significant AI crawlability risk — most AI crawlers do not execute JavaScript, meaning dynamically loaded content is invisible to them.
+Page speed affects AI crawlability, but indirectly.
+AI crawlers typically crawl at lower rates than Googlebot, and slow or unstable server response times can cause a crawler to skip a page entirely.
+The bigger risk is JavaScript-heavy pages that require rendering before content is accessible: most AI crawlers do not execute JavaScript, so dynamically loaded content stays invisible to them regardless of how fast the server responds.

 BE